 As RPA solution providers quite effectively hit the budget pockets of the business side through major effort contributions in the discovery phase, there is a widened gap while collaborating with the IT side.
-Many RPA projects are delayed because of access to systems, IT infrastructure / architecture reviews, security surprises, procurement, CoE resources, post-deployment support confusions and legal discussions.
+Many RPA projects are delayed because of access to systems, IT infrastructure/architecture reviews, security surprises, procurement, CoE resources, post-deployment support confusions, and legal discussions.
 In some cases, the enterprise software vendor, the RPA service vendor, and the IT support vendor are all different.
 All of them work out strategies to further add value to their engagement by introducing their versions of legacy service frameworks.
-This further complicates the RPA decision making authorities to think about a holistic solution.
-With this myopic view, they are also under pressure to bring a magical change and be in pace with the race of RPA implementation.
-This leaves us a question of how can CIOs sail through this game by implementing RPA with a long-term service orchestration strategy and not get influenced by the business pressure?
+This further complicates the RPA decision-making authorities' thinking about a holistic solution.
+With this myopic view, they are also under pressure to bring a magical change and be on pace with the race of RPA implementation.
+This leaves us a question of how can CIOs sail through this game by implementing RPA with a long-term service orchestration strategy and not get influenced by business pressure.

-In a complex situation like above, companies need to think beyond the functional quick-win RPA projects and work-out an enterprise level agile automation strategy that effectively addresses the business outcome.
+In a complex situation like the above, companies need to think beyond the functional quick-win RPA projects and work out an enterprise-level agile automation strategy that effectively addresses the business outcome.
 They also need to create the right eco-system with a proper mix of partners & capabilities to support them and enable them to have choices and flexibility in the long run.
-Moreover, the RPA projects should be in tandem with other cognitive / AI enabled solutions such as natural language processing (NLP) and machine learning.
+Moreover, the RPA projects should be in tandem with other cognitive / AI-enabled solutions such as natural language processing (NLP) and machine learning.